Kidney stone disease: Pathogenic bacteria

 Some bacteria have roles in promoting stone formation.
 Specifically, urease-positive bacteria, such as Proteus mirabilis can produce the enzyme urease, which converts urea to ammonia and carbon dioxide.
 This increases the urinary pH and promotes struvite stone formation.
 Additionally, non-urease producing bacteria can provide bacterial components that promote calcium oxalate crystallization, though this mechanism is poorly understood.

 Inhibitors of stone formation

 Normal urine contains chelating agents, such as citrate, that inhibit the nucleation, growth, and aggregation of calcium-containing crystals.
 Other endogenous inhibitors include calgranulin (an S-100 calcium-binding protein), Tamm–Horsfall protein, glycosaminoglycans, uropontin (a form of osteopontin), nephrocalcin (an acidic glycoprotein), prothrombin F1 peptide, and bikunin (uronic acid-rich protein).
-The biochemical mechanisms of action of these substances have not yet been thoroughly elucidated.
+The biochemical mechanisms of action of these substances have not yet been fully explained.
 However, when these substances fall below their normal proportions, stones can form from an aggregation of crystals.

 Sufficient dietary intake of magnesium and citrate inhibits the formation of calcium oxalate and calcium phosphate stones; in addition, magnesium and citrate operate synergistically to inhibit kidney stones.
 The efficacy of magnesium in subduing stone formation and growth is dose-dependent.